defi-wonderland/specs/specs/interop/shared-lockbox.md

 - The function MUST call `unlockETH` on the `SharedLockbox` if:
   - The token is `ETHER`.
   - `tx.value` is greater than zero.
-- The function MUST NOT affect the handling of non-ETH tokens or existing verification logic.

 ## Reference implementation